 Reviewing Math Skills and "Quick Calculus" Over the Summer Prior to College

 Prospective physics majors are encouraged to take PHY 141: Mechanics - Honors in the fall, in order to be able to take PHY 143: Waves and Modern Physics - Honors the following semester.
-PHY 143 presents modern physics at a freshman-level in a class that has small enrollment.
+PHY 143 presents modern physics at a first-year level in a class that has small enrollment.
 Less well-prepared students can wait to take PHY 121: Mechanics in the spring semester, and still not be "behind" upon entering their sophomore year.

 All students who have a familiarity with calculus should take PHY 141 in the fall, concurrently with MTH 161 (Calculus I).
 Those students who are not familiar with calculus, but wish to take PHY 141 in the fall rather than PHY 121 in the spring, should avail themselves of a self study-book such as Quick Calculus, by Daniel Kleppner and Norman Ramsey (Wiley Publishing).
 Students can also brush up on mathematical skills using a book such as Preparing for General Physics, Math Skill Drills by Arnold D. Pickar (Addison-Wesley).